jneilliii/OctoPrint-TabOrder/README.md

 # OctoPrint-SidebarOrder

+shameless ripoff of https://github.com/jneilliii/OctoPrint-TabOrder , search & replaced to work on the sidebar instead

 This plugin allows for controlling the order of sidebars within the OctoPrint web interface.
 After changes are made you must do a force reload by holding down ctrl key while pressing the refresh button.

 ## Setup